A 2018 Gift Guide For Rugged (Yet Refined) Outdoorsmen

 As an outdoorswoman myself, who is married to the ultimate outdoorsman and preparedness guru - I can tell you a thousand unique gifts for the outdoorsy fellow in your life.

-But for now, let's pick out a good gift for that man in your life - friend, husband, boyfriend, father - a gift that will make him shake his head and sincerely say, "Wow!....
+So let's pick out a good gift for that man in your life - friend, husband, boyfriend, father - a gift that will make him shake his head and sincerely say, "Wow!....
 Thank you!"

 I've made sure to include a variety of price points to fit any budget, while not skimping on value.
 Rest assured, these are all high-quality, top of the line, outdoors products and any avid outdoorsman would agree.
 You won't see any products below that we ourselves don't own and love.